machupichu412/recipes-and-ratings-analysis/README.md

-# recipes-and-ratings-analysis
-Portfolio homework for EECS 398 at the University of Michigan
+# Recipe for Success: Predicting the Success of Recipes on Food.com
+By Matthew Yeh

+## Introduction

+## Data Cleaning and Exploratory Data Analysis

+## Framing a Prediction Problem

+## Baseline Model

+## Final Model